Tibetan Butter Tea - Po cha

 - by Eric

-The Complicated Traditional Way of Preparing Po cha
+The Complicated Traditional Way of Preparing Butter Tea

 As you sip your hot po cha, you'll get pepped up by its warm lingering taste.
-Yet, behind this tea is a long and complicated process of preparing it.
-Its preparation goes back to the harvesting of black tea from an area referred to as Pemagul in Tibet.
+Yet, behind this Tibetan tea is a long and complicated process of preparing it.
+Its preparation goes back to the harvesting of dark tea from an area referred to as Pemagul in Tibet.

 The process, however, does not stop there.
 If you want to drink tea, you can get the saved liquid and pour some of it into a pot of boiling water.
-Butter, salt, and milk are then added into the boiling water to create the tea.
+Butter, salt, and milk are then added to the boiling water to create the butter tea.

-Nothing is better than the original Po cha from Tibet.
+Nothing is better than the original po cha from Tibet.
 Yet, you can surely prepare your po cha even if you are not in Tibet.
-The original po cha, of course, is prepared from tea leaves.
-These tea leaves are boiled for almost half a day to achieve a dark brown color.
+The original po cha is prepared from dark tea leaves, which are boiled for almost half a day to achieve a dark brown color.
 Then, it is skimmed, afterward, poured into a cylinder that contains salt and yak butter.
-This concoction results into a very thick stew or thick oil.
+This concoction results in a very thick stew or thick oil.
 Then, it is poured into jars or teapots.

 You can then add a lump of butter to give it its exquisite taste.
-Afterward, you churn it until the right consistency is achieved.
+Afterward, you churn it until the butter juice and tea dissolve into one, and it becomes milky.
 Then, transfer it into a copper pot.
 You can also stir it rapidly if you don't have a churn.
-Some people make use of tea bugs whenever butter tea isn't available.
+Finally it becomes a delicious Tibetan butter tea.

 Preparing Butter Tea If You're Not in Tibet

-- Plain black tea—you can use two Lipton's black tea or any other loose tea.
+- Plain black tea—you can use two Lipton's black tea or tea bags or any other loose tea.

 - 1/4 teaspoon of salt.

-- 3 cup or a half cup of milk
+- 3 cups or a half cup of milk

 - 2 tablespoons of butter